mharris717/lsl/README.md

 ### To be continued

+## Operators

+An operator is a first-class entity.

+Users can define new operators in their .lsl file.

+    LSL.configure do |s|

+      #this operator calls the next command twice
+      s.operator "|!" do
+        yield
+        yield
+      end

+    end

+### To be continued

+# Advanced Functionality

+## Default Mode

+LSL can be put into "default mode."
+In this mode, an executable is defined as the default, and each command may omit the executable, specifying only arguments.

+For example, by specifying "eval" as the default command, LSL can be used as a crude IRB.

+### To be continued

+# Internals

+To define the syntax, LSL uses Treetop, a ruby parsing library.
+In their own words:

+*Treetop is a language for describing languages.
+Combining the elegance of Ruby with cutting-edge parsing expression grammars, it helps you analyze syntax with revolutionary ease.*

+By using a real parsing library, LSL's syntax should remain manageable and extendable.

+### To be continued

 ## Contributing to lsl

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet